Dear Members,

 Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules,

-amount of dividend/equity shares remaining unpaid or unclaimed for a period of seven years
+amount of dividend remaining unpaid or unclaimed for a period of seven years from the due

-from the due date is required to be transferred to the Investor Education and Protection
+date is required to be transferred to the Investor Education and Protection Fund

 During the Year, no amount of dividend was unpaid or unclaimed for a

-period of seven years and therefore no amounts/equity shares is required to be transferred
+period of seven years and therefore no amount is required to be transferred to Investor

-16. INFORMATION ABOUT THE FINANCIAL PERFORMANCE / FINANCIAL POSITION OF
+15. INFORMATION ABOUT THE FINANCIAL PERFORMANCE / FINANCIAL

 As required pursuant to Section 92(3) of the Companies Act, 2013 and